Scheduled Personal Property Coverage: What It Is & Do You Need It?

 Cons

-• Requires professional appraisal upfront
+• Requires professional appraisal upfront for most items

-• Items must be individually listed — unlisted items get no benefit
+• Items must be individually listed (unlisted items get no benefit)

 Frequently Asked Questions